Selling at Auction

 - We offer a free online valuation service, simply upload your image and send us basic information and we will get back to you within 24 hours.
-We will be able to give you a basic valuation and advice you weather your item will be acceptable for one of our sales.
+We will be able to give you a basic valuation and advice as to you whether your item will be suitable for one of our sales.

-- No appointments are necessary, we are at the office 5 days a week between the hours of 9am and 5pm.
-We have offices in North Yorkshire and Lancashire and can accept suitable items at both locations.
+- No appointments are necessary, we are at the office 5 days a week between the hours of 9 am and 5 pm.

 - Proof of name and address is required when selling at auction.